The History of the Covington Fire Department

 Chief Floyd continued in his capacity as Fire Chief until July 1972 when he retired after 25 1/2 years of service with the City of Covington.
 After Chief Floyd’s retirement, Jack Parker was appointed Fire Chief and Whatley E. Curtis was appointed Assistant Fire Chief on September 26, 1972.

 On March 12, 1976 Michael Turner became the first African American firefighter to be compensated for his work.
-Turner retired in 2014.
+Turner retired in 2014 as a Battalion Chief.

 On December 8, 1982, the citizens of Covington supported the Covington Fire Department in passing a Fire Bond Referendum.
 The referendum allowed the construction a new fire department headquarters station, the purchase of a 100-ft. aerial platform ladder truck and the funds to accomplish the necessary requirements to lower the department insurance classification from Class 6 to a Class 4.
 The Covington Fire Department had maintained a Class 6 since 1939.
 On November 1, 1988, the department classification was reduced to a Class 4.
 Newt S. Biggers was appointed Deputy Chief of Training and Don T. Floyd was appointed Deputy Chief / Fire Marshal on May 2, 1983.